AkhiraChain/go-sdk/docs/erc721_signature_minting.md

 #### Example

 ```
-payload := &thirdweb.Signature721PayloadInput{
+payload := &akhira.Signature721PayloadInput{
 	To:                   "0x9e1b8A86fFEE4a7175DAE4bDB1cC12d111Dcb3D6", // address to mint to
 	Price:                0,                                            // cost of minting
 	CurrencyAddress:      "0x0000000000000000000000000000000000000000", // currency to pay in order to mint
 	MintStartTime:        0,                                            // time where minting is allowed to start (epoch seconds)
 	MintEndTime:          100000000000000,                              // time when this signature expires (epoch seconds)
 	PrimarySaleRecipient: "0x0000000000000000000000000000000000000000", // address to receive the primary sales of this mint
-	Metadata: &thirdweb.NFTMetadataInput{																// metadata of the NFT to mint
+	Metadata: &akhira.NFTMetadataInput{																// metadata of the NFT to mint
  		Name:  "ERC721 Sigmint!",
 	},
 	RoyaltyRecipient: "0x0000000000000000000000000000000000000000",     // address to receive royalties of this mint